elektrofon/patchOS/README.md

   <img src="./assets/screenshot.svg" width="300"/>
 </p>

-Input 1-4 on the ES-8 are sent to the peer,
+Input 1-4 on the audio device are sent to the peer,
 and output 1-4 receives signals from the peer.

 ### Special note for Android users